gamaliel-ai/gamaliel-prompts/profiles/README.md

 - **Question Suggestions**: Profile influences suggested follow-up questions
 - **Theology Compatibility**: Profiles work with any theological perspective

+### Christian Identity and Theology Selection

+The `is_christian` field determines whether users can select their theological perspective:

+- **`is_christian: true`**: Users who identify as Christian can choose from available theological perspectives (Reformed, Catholic, Lutheran, etc.)
+- **`is_christian: false`**: Non-Christian users receive responses using the default theology, as they wouldn't have a specific Christian theological preference

 ## Current Profiles

 ### Beginners & Seekers (Levels 0-2)